Vertex Industry Day - 22nd November, 2023

 2. Carry Out a Full Suitability Assessment:

-“Properly assessed before use to make sure it is fit for purpose”
+The Regulations also require that PPE is:“Properly assessed before use to make sure it is fit for purpose”

 “Used correctly by employees”